 Weave Your Stories into Your Industry

-Write out some of the more defining and personal stories that have happened in your life, and think about how you can weave these into some concepts that might be able to hit someone in a way that makes them say, “Wow, I’ve never thought about that perspective before.”
+Write out some of the more defining and personal stories that have happened in your life, and think about how you can weave these into some concepts that might be able to hit someone in a way that makes them say, “Wow, I’ve never considered that perspective before.”

-How can you inspire someone to take action and make a change in their life, through a story?
+How can you inspire someone to take action and make a change in their life through a story?
 Once you have an idea, apply it to a proven concept in your industry that you’re trying to teach people.

 Overcome Your Fears

 “Your fear does not make you special.”
-This might sound a little harsh but it’s true.
+This might sound a little harsh, but it’s true.
 Our fears of not being good enough or feeling ready hold many of us back from wanting to be thought leaders in our industry.
 But those fears aren’t unique to you.
 We are all afraid.

 Start Before You Feel Ready

 Where does this start?
-It’s about knowing your values, both your company values, and your personal values.
+It’s about knowing your values, both your company values and your personal values.
 The coolest thing about the internet and social media is that you can put a message out there before you create a business.
 So if you know you want to build your brand but you’re not exactly sure which direction to go, you can start building an audience online before you build a business.

-They’ll see the feedback and if people sign up for the course, then they’ll start filming it and putting it into action to actually make it.
+They’ll see the feedback, and if people sign up for the course, they’ll start filming it and putting it into action.
 But they don’t want to make it until they understand if there is some traction for people actually wanting to buy it.
 If you build out a whole 10-hour course and no one buys it, your 10 hours were wasted, right?
-That’s also the beauty of being a thought leader online is, you can test out what messages are resonating first and once you find something that’s hit a little bit of traction, run with that, and go all in there.
+That’s also the beauty of being a thought leader; you can test out what messages resonate to find something that has traction.

 Choose to be more obsessed with your customer than you are with your product or your service.
-That is going to make sure that you’re out-caring others in your industry, and that you’re showing how passionate you are about your thought leadership.
+That is going to make sure that you’re out-caring others in your industry and that you’re showing how passionate you are about your thought leadership.
 No one wants to follow someone who’s just lukewarm on the message they’re putting out there.
 We want to follow people who are 100% passionate and bought into their own message.

 Practice Makes Perfect

-Practice crafting your thought leadership message right now.
 Right now is the perfect time to get started.
 No one is expecting perfection right now, right?
 We are going through something as a collective human race right now that gives us all a bit of leniency.
-If you’re not comfortable on camera, rest assured no one is going to expect perfection.
-If you were on my live stream yesterday, you heard my dog barking up a storm when the doorbell rang.
-I had to get up and get it.
-That’s okay.
-Life does not end.
-And that is a relatable experience that people working from home are going through right now.